damidaramola/canvas-corner/README.md

 ## Chrome Dev Tools Lighthouse

-Lighthouse was used to test the  accessibility,performance, best practice and SEO of the website.
+Lighthouse was used to test the accessibility, performance, best practices and SEO of the website.
 The validation was done for both desktop & mobile.

 # Bugs